aeternity/aesophia/docs/sophia_stdlib.md

 The hash of the block at height `h`. `h` has to be within 256 blocks from the current height of the chain or else the function will return `None`.

-NOTE: In AEVM and FATE VM version 1 `Chain.block_height` was not considered an allowed height.
+NOTE: In FATE VM version 1 `Chain.block_height` was not considered an allowed height.
 From FATE VM version 2 (IRIS) it will return the block hash of the current generation.